jvwastaken/VBA-Challenge/README.md

 Xpert Learning Assistant was used to double-check organization of code for each macro ("Sub").
 Xpert Learning Assistant was also used for conditional formatting using `xlNone` to leave cells unfilled if they are empty.

 All 4 Macros are on one single Module in the VBA Window.
+Screenshots of the worksheets can be found in the branch _Screenshots_.